Zala County 3rd constituency

-The 2nd constituency of Zala County (Zala megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 3rd constituency of Zala County (Zala megyei 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Zala 03.
 OEVK.

-Since 2014, it has been represented by Péter Cseresnyés of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Csaba Lovkó of the Tisza Party.

 Geography

 The 3rd constituency is located in southern part of Zala County.

 List of municipalities

 The constituency includes the following municipalities: